Thank you to contributor, Lazarus Letcher (they/them), for this piece and blog curator, Sober Voices.

 The first months were lovely but rough.
 I wasn’t used to getting up in the mornings, and felt like a monster everytime she had an accident because I didn’t let her out.
 Day by day she got me out more - I was at the point of my addiction that just leaving the house was a success.
 Everyday her compassionate eyes and red heeler grin coaxed me into my running shoes and out to the river.
 I had always loathed structure, and I think part of my hate comes out of my absolute need for it.
 Mahler gave me that.
 This kind soul loved me no matter what, and doing things like getting up earlier, moving my body, and even making music brought her joy - and by watching her I learned how to feel that joy too.

 A few months after getting Mahler I quit drinking.
 I never thought it was “that bad of an issue” but I had the shakes and other serious withdrawal symptoms for the first week.
 I called rehabilitation centers around me and out of desperation across the country.
-At the time I could not find a safe place to land as a nonbinary trans person - and amazing resources like CLEAN Cause supporting recovery with 50% of their profits weren’t around to help me pay for a facility.
+At the time I could not find a safe place to land as a nonbinary trans person - and amazing resources like CLEAN Cause supporting recovery with 50% of their net profits (or 5% of net revenue, whichever is greater) weren’t around to help me pay for a facility.
 So I white knuckled it at home, with my pup comforting me through every shaky morning and endless night.
 Reaching out and feeling her fur in the middle of a panic attack or a swell of craving always grounded me back in reality.

 So many of the Buddhist heart practices that have helped me get and stay sober are perfectly exhibited by dogs - a lot of meditation teachers even suggest conjuring to mind a loving pet when doing practices like compassion meditations.
 Mahler has taught me how to forgive, how to feel joy for myself and for others, and above all the magic of being in the moment.